danho/septa-push/README.md

 });
 </code>

-All messages after the init message will be sent where there is a delta of your data
+All messages after the initial message will be sent when there is a delta of your data
 <br>
 <code>
 socket.on('delta', function(data) {